Helen Ntoso: Career

 She was a Senior Child Care taker at Elizabeth Hamwod Nursery School from 2005 to 2007.
 She was a Missionary for Bright Church Army from 2003 to 2005.
 She was also the Director of Operations at NADMO 2009 to 2012.

 Political career

-She was a regional minister from 2013 to 2016 (Office of the President).
+Ntoso won the Krachi West seat in the 2012 Ghanaian general election.
+She retained her seat in the 2016, 2020 and 2024 elections.

+She was appointed Volta Regional Minister by President John Mahama in 2013.
+She was made the Eastern Regional Minister in a cabinet reshuffle in March 2013.
 She was the Volta Regional Minister in 2015.
+In July 2014, she was redesignated as Volta Regional Minister, a position she held until the end of the Mahama NDC government on 6 January 2017.

 Awards

 Helen Ntoso won an award for Regional Minister of the Year 2015, organized by West African International Magazine.